AntonioPiattiFadda/weather-app/README.md

 If your are intrested on visiting the web site [click here](https://weather-app-iota-amber.vercel.app/ "click here")

-You can see the weather of any city in the planet!
+You can see the weather of any city on the planet!
 Try it!

 Thanks for visiting my repositorie.